ajency/ajency-keycloak-node/readme.md

 Ajency keycloak auth utility
 =========

-A small library that supports authentication for Keycloak.
+A small node library that supports authentication for Keycloak which can be used with higher abstraction level frameworks like express.

 ## Installation